SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 ### Creating a module folder for the service baseline

-In a first step we create a folder `modules` and a subfolder called `srvc-baseline`.
+In a first step we create a folder `modules` and a sub folder called `srvc-baseline`.

 In the `srvc-baseline` we create two new files:
 - `srvc-baseline_variables.tf`: this file will create the variables for our module